-In order to prevent medication errors it is important to check the vial labels to ensure that the drug being prepared and administered is Herceptin (trastuzumab) and not Kadcyla (trastuzumab emtansine).
+Herceptin should be administered by a qualified healthcare professional It is important to check the product labels to ensure that the drug about to nistered is consistent with what has been prescribed for the patient.
 Herceptin IV (see section 4 Pharmaceutical Particulars): Herceptin IV is not to be used for subcutaneous administration and should be administered as intravenous infusion.

-Do not administer as an intravenous push or bolus
+Do not administer as an intravenous push or bolus.

-Weekly schedule:
+Weekly schedule.

-Loading dose: The recommended initial loading dose is 4 mg/kg body weight Herceptin IV administered as a 90-minute IV infusion.
+Loading dose: The recommended initial loading dose is 4 mg/kg body weight Herceptin IV administered as a 90-minute IV infusion

-Subsequent doses: The recommended weekly dose of Hercentin IV is 2 mg/kg body weight.
-If the prior dose was well tolerated, the dose can be administered administered as infusions over approximately 90 minutes.
+Subsequent doses: The recommended weekly dose of Herceptin IV is 2 mg/kg body weight.
 If the prior dose was well tolerated, the dose can be administered as a 30-minute infusion.

-Alternative 3-weekly schedule: Initial Herceptin IV loading dose of 8 mg/kg body weight, followed by 6 mg/kg body weight 3 weeks later and then 6 mg/kg repeated at 3-weekly intervals
+Alternative 3-weekly schedule: Initial Herceptin IV loading dose of 8 mg/kg body weight, followed by

+6 mg/kg body weight 3 weeks later and then 6 mg/kg repeated at 3-weekly intervals administered as infusions over approximately 90 minutes.
+If the prior dose was well tolerated, the dose can be administered as a 30-minute